UnrealVerseGuru/VerseProgrammingLanguage/UEFN Verse/UEFN_VerseCodex.md

 # UEFN / Verse Codex
 Attempt at standarization for style and structure of UEFN & Verse projects, feedback/your ideas more than welcome ! ❤️ search for **Verse Codex** on Fortnite forums

+Codex assumes strict access modifiers hygiene: expose only as much public/protected interface as needed.

 ## Verse style guide

 ### Proposed file structure